 5.1.3.9.
-In case of accumulative or delay timing systems, the clock should not add any additional time if a player passed the last time control.
+In case of cumulative or time delay modes, the clock should not add any additional time when a player passes the last time control.

 5.1.3.10.
-In case of time penalties it must be possible that time and move counter corrections are executed by an arbiter within 60 seconds.
+In case of time penalties, it should be possible for time and move counter corrections to be executed by an arbiter within 60 seconds.

 5.1.3.11.
-It must be impossible to erase or change the data in display with a simple manipulation.
+It must be impossible to erase or change the data in display with one simple action.